 5.)
 Control Your Email

 A lot of people have instant notifications that pop up when they receive an email, this does not contribute to productivity.
 Feeling the need to drop what you’re doing and immediately respond to every email only distracts you from the task at hand.
 Try and set aside times throughout the day that you check your emails and spend the time you need to respond.

-Feeling overwhelmed and unproductive at work is a feeling many people experience throughout the day, practicing these simple tips will help you eliminate that feeling and get back on the path to productivity.
+Feeling overwhelmed and unproductive at work is a feeling many experiences throughout the day; practising these simple tips will help you eliminate that feeling and get back on the path to productivity.